Notice of Pre-AIA or AIA Status

 Regarding claim 5, the modified Fang device is such that when the first and second connection portions are connected (Fang element 16 being the second connection portion which fits within circular grooves of 2, see col. 4 ln.
 18-22, or combination including 1-4 with the threaded connections between 2 and 13 being first and second connection portions, see col. 3 ln.
 43-54), the first external combination, main body and waterproof assembly form a second cavity in an enclosed manner with a ventilation channel in communication with outside (see Fang Fig. 1-2 and 4, in light of the modification in view of Rakshit to include waterproof assembly to the removable external parts, a second chamber is formed in the area above element 3 of Fang, ventilation channel 15, see Fang col. 4 ln.
 12-17).

 Regarding claim 6, the modified Fang device is such that when the first and second connection portions are connected (Fang element 16 being the second connection portion which fits within circular grooves of 2, see col. 4 ln.
 18-22, or combination including 1-4 with the threaded connections between 2 and 13 being first and second connection portions, see col. 3 ln.
-43-54), the first external combination, main body and waterproof assembly form a second cavity in an enclosed manner with at least one surface of the second cavity being a deformable surface configured to deform in response to air pressure change in the cavity (see Fang Fig. 1-2 and 4, in light of the modification in view of Rakshit to include waterproof assembly to the removable external parts, a second chamber is formed in the area above element 3 of Fang, element 3 being a deformable diaphragm per col. 3 ln.
+43-54), the first external combination, main body and waterproof assembly form a second cavity in an enclosed manner with at least one surface of the second cavity being a deformable surface configured to deform in response to air pressure change in the cavity by the functional end (see Fang Fig. 1-2 and 4, in light of the modification in view of Rakshit to include waterproof assembly to the removable external parts, a second chamber is formed in the area above element 3 of Fang, element 3 being a deformable diaphragm per col. 3 ln.
 44 and col. 4 ln.
 28-33).

 Regarding claim 15, the Fang device is silent as to including a waterproof assembly arranged between the main body and reciprocating motion portion configured for preventing water at a functional end side of the reciprocating motion portion from flowing to the other side; however, Rakshit discloses a similar massage device which includes a waterproof assembly between a functional motion driving portion and a massage end (see Rakshit abstract and Fig. 1-3 showing massage device including base with driving motion components and multiple functional massage ends; see para.
 0010, 0036, and 0046 disclosing providing waterproof connection mechanism, thus waterproof assembly, between parts).
 Thus it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the Fang device to include a waterproof assembly, as taught by Rakshit, in order to provide waterproof and shock-absorbing connection mechanisms between parts (see Rakshit para.
 0010, 0036, and 0046) to protect internal components from water damage.